Ask Your Library

 Luther Jackson High School and the Black Student Experience

-Learn about the education of Black students in Fairfax County before the school system was integrated.
+Learn about the education of African American students in Fairfax County before the schools were integrated.
 Presented by members of the Luther Jackson High School Alumni Association.
 Adults and teens.

 Background:

 The first public high schools in Fairfax County began operation in 1907.
-However, from 1907 to 1954, there was no public high school in Fairfax County for African-American children.
-African-Americans who wanted to continue their education beyond the seventh grade had to pay tuition to attend high school in Washington, D.C., or a regional high school in Manassas.
+However, from 1907 to 1954, there was no public high school in Fairfax County for African American children.
+These students were not allowed to attend "neighborhood" schools near their homes.
+The only options for students who wanted to continue their education beyond the seventh grade were to travel to the Industrial School of Manassas or bear the expense of traveling daily to Washington, D.C.

 Stop by for more local history every month!